NixOS/rfcs/rfcs/0102-moderation-team.md

 [design]: #detailed-design

-The Moderation Team is a volunteer group that may receive, invite, and evaluate applications to the team or alter the composition at any time with approval from the NixOS Foundation board or by any individual choosing to resign.
+The Moderation Team is a volunteer group that may receive, invite, and evaluate applications to the team or alter the composition at any time.
 The team's composition, contact information, and announcements should be maintained at [https://nixos.org/community/teams/moderation.html](https://nixos.org/community/teams/moderation.html).
-The team shall perform moderation activities on behalf of the NixOS Foundation for the discussions in the [official project spaces](https://nixos.org/community/index.html) as well as unofficial spaces that seek and reach such an agreement with the team.
+The team shall perform moderation activities on behalf of the community - with oversight via the RFC process - for discussions in [official project spaces](https://nixos.org/community/index.html) as well as unofficial spaces that seek and reach such an agreement with the team.
 The team should utilize the [NixOS Foundation mission](https://nixos.org/community/index.html) and the